This guide has everything you need to know about buying your perfect mattress online.

 Reason #2: Disruptors Are Selling The Same Thing for Much Less

-This markup is the same across materials: from latex to hybrid.
-So, let's start with the materials that are right for you and keep learning
+This distinction between the retail experience and online shopping happens across mattress types: from latex to hybrid.
+So, let's start with the materials that are right for you and keep learning.

 Memory Foam - A popular go-to that offers low price comfort